 In a number of other states, courts have held that in the employment relationship, there exists an "implied covenant of good faith and fair dealing" that prohibits an employer from arbitrarily terminating an employee or terminating an employee because of malice or ill motives.
 See Appendix, attached.
 The interpretation of this covenant ranges from state to state and such a restriction has not been upheld by Texas courts in the employment contexts.
 Nonetheless, other states have recognized that the employment relationship is unique and have at times attempted to "level the playing field" between employers and employees.
+In Montana, for example, the state's legislature adopted in a statute requiring private-sector employers to have "just cause" to discharge their employees.
+Mont.
+Code Ann. § 39-2-904.
+See "Just Cause In Montana: Did the Big Sky Fall?"
+Barry D. Roseman, September 2008 (American Constitutional Society for Law and Policy).
 The uncertainty of employment in an at-will system and the dependency of employees and their families on their jobs for income and health care benefits are factors that deserve policy consideration.